-We’ve been seeing some confusion between releasing a job and requesting a cancellation from Providers so we wanted to put this article together to help clarify how to choose which.
+We’ve been seeing some confusion between releasing a job and requesting cancellation from Providers so we wanted to put this article together to help clarify how to choose which.
 Whether releasing or requesting cancellation, you should always type up a detailed reason for your choice.

 Releasing a Job